Why Thumbnails With Faces Get More Clicks

 Data and Results Content

 Videos about data, rankings, or measurable results can benefit from thumbnails that show the data itself.
-A graph going up, a large number, a before/after comparison -- these visual elements communicate the video's value proposition more directly than a face can.
+A graph going up, a large number, a before/after comparison.
+These communicate the video's value more directly than a face can.
 Finance channels, analytics tutorials, and science content often fall into this category.

 Brand-Driven Channels